sharpcoding/react-redux-typescript-starter-kit/README.md

 ### Actions are defined as ES6 classes

-An action is just an object.
-Rearding Redux store requirement it is a plain object having the *type* property:
+Action is just an object.
+Rearding Redux store requirement it is a plain object having the *type* property and every action object meets the following contract:

 ```javascript
 interface Action {